datalad/datalad/CONTRIBUTING.md

 #### Run and compare results for two commits

-[asv continuous] could be used to first run benchmarks for to be tested commits and then provide stats:
+[asv continuous] could be used to first run benchmarks for the to-be-tested commits and then provide stats:

 - `asv continuous 0.9.x master` - would run and compare 0.9.x and master branches
-- `asv contineous HEAD` - would compare HEAD against HEAD^
+- `asv continuous HEAD` - would compare HEAD against HEAD^
-- `asv contineous master HEAD` - would compare HEAD against state of master
+- `asv continuous master HEAD` - would compare HEAD against state of master
 - [TODO: contineous -E existing](https://github.com/airspeed-velocity/asv/issues/338#issuecomment-380520022)

 Notes: